ctg123/ctg-site/content/post/are-you-getting-started-learning-python-🐍/index.md

   focal_point: Smart
   preview_only: false
 ---
 Are you new to programming?
-Have questions about which language would be a good one to start with?
+Have questions about which language would be a good one to start?

-This is actually more a personal preference depending on what project and solution you're looking to achieve.
+Choosing which programming language to learn is more a personal preference depending on what project and solution you're looking to achieve.
 However, for a beginner, you have lots of flexibility to experiment with which one is right for you.
-One programming language I enjoy working with and others have found useful is Python.
-I recommend starting with [Python 3](https://www.python.org/downloads/) as it has more community support to be developed and used for years to come.
+One programming language I enjoy working with and others have found helpful is Python.
+I recommend installing [Python 3](https://www.python.org/downloads/) to have more community support to be developed and used for years to come.

-There are likely millions of developers around the world using Python to build projects, tools, and using it to teach others the fundamentals of programming.
-You can do all kinds of other amazing work in a multitude of domains.
+There are likely millions of developers worldwide using Python to build projects, tools and using it to teach others the fundamentals of programming.
+You can do all kinds of other fantastic work in a multitude of domains.

 #### Example applications: